netdata/netdata/packaging/docker/README.md

   netdata/netdata
 ```

-> :bookmark_tabs: Note
+> ### Note
 >
-> If you plan to Claim the node to Netdata Cloud, you can find the command with the right parameters by clicking the "Add Nodes" button in your Space's "Nodes" view.
+> If you plan to Claim the node to Netdata Cloud, you can find the command with the right parameters by clicking the "Add Nodes" button in your Space's Nodes tab.

 </TabItem>
 <TabItem value="docker compose" label="docker-compose">